Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Industry & CommerceSettlements & SettlersWars, US Indian.

 Location.
 28° 46.506′ N, 81° 14.633′ W. Marker is in Sanford, Florida, in Seminole County.
-Marker is on Red Cleveland Boulevard, 0.3 miles west of East Airport Blvd, on the left when traveling south.
-The marker is located at the Orlando Sanford International Airport on the east side of the arrival/departure area.
-Touch for map.
-Marker is at or near this postal address: 1 Red Cleveland Boulevard, Sanford FL 32773, United States of America.
-Touch for directions.
+It is on Red Cleveland Boulevard 0.3 miles west of East Airport Blvd, on the

 Seminole County Marker reverse image.
 Click for full size.

-Photographed By Brandon D Cross, October 12, 2020
+Photographed by Brandon D Cross, October 12, 2020

 2. Seminole County Marker reverse

-(approx. 0.8 miles away); RVAH 12 Speartips (approx. 0.8 miles away); Ramey Field (approx. 0.8 miles away); The North American RA-5C Vigilante (approx. 0.8 miles away); U.S. Navy Enlisted Bombardier / Navigator (approx. 0.8 miles away); Midway/Canaan City (approx. 1.2 miles away); Fort Reid 1836 (approx. 1.4 miles away).
-Touch for a list and map of all markers in Sanford.
+Other nearby markers.
+At least 8 other markers are within 2 miles of this marker, measured as the crow flies: Naval Air Station - Sanford (approx. 0.8 miles away); NAS Sanford/City of Sanford (approx. 0.8 miles away); RVAH 12 Speartips (approx. 0.8 miles away); Ramey Field (approx. 0.8 miles away); The North American RA-5C Vigilante (approx. 0.8 miles away); U.S. Navy Enlisted Bombardier / Navigator (approx. 0.8 miles

 Seminole County Marker image.
 Click for full size.

-Photographed By Brandon D Cross, October 12, 2020
+Photographed by Brandon D Cross, October 12, 2020

 3. Seminole County Marker

 Credits.
 This page was last revised on October 13, 2020.
 It was originally submitted on October 12, 2020, by Brandon D Cross of Flagler Beach, Florida.
-This page has been viewed 121 times since then and 11 times this year.
+This page has been viewed 312 times since then and 23 times this year.
 Photos: 1, 2, 3. submitted on October 12, 2020, by Brandon D Cross of Flagler Beach, Florida. • J. Makali Bruton was the editor who published this page.

 m=157790